 Paying attention to what you eat, how active you are, and how much weight you gain during pregnancy can help you and your baby stay healthier.

-In the past, ‘eating for two’ was thought of as normal.
-But we now know that women who are overweight can safely gain less weight in pregnancy.
-Talk to your doctor or midwife about normal or healthy weight gain during pregnancy.
+Women who are overweight can safely gain less weight in pregnancy.
+Talk to your doctor or midwife about healthy weight gain during pregnancy.

 Practical tips for a healthy pregnancy

 Rather than concentrating on what you shouldn’t be eating, focus on healthy foods.

 - plenty of vegetables, some fruit, wholegrain breads and cereals for a wide range of vitamins, minerals and fibre

 - low-fat dairy food (or alternatives like soy, rice or oat milk products) for calcium, protein and iodine

 - lean red meat for iron and protein, and oily fish like sardines for omega-3 fatty acids and protein.